NA Meetings in Transition

 Option 1.
 Zoom will generate the encrypted password for you For example, https://us04web.zoom.us/j/769783954?pwd=ZTlRTW4ybTVab1R2WVdDMzRwS2FDUT08 (this is not a real Zoom link, it is just an example).
 The gobbledygook after “?pwd=” is the encrypted password.
 All a person has to do is click the link and it automatically logs them in.
 Every meeting in New England Region is in our Basic Meeting List Toolbox (BMLT) database.
 One of the fields is for the virtual link.
 We can put the link and its encrypted password in that field and then a user can just click on it.

 Option 2.
 Zoom ID with unencrypted password, for example “Zoom ID: 123-123-123 Password=654321”.
-We could put this in the Comment field and it will appear with the meeting entry on the website.
+We could put this in the Virtual Meeting Additional Information field and it will appear in the meeting entry on the website.
 A person can go https://zoom.us, select Join a Meeting. put in the Zoom ID and, when prompted, enter the password.

 Option 4.
 Keep the password private.
 This way, you could send it to only people known to you but then how would newcomers get in?
 Or even other NA members who just want to attend a meeting?